 Sleep appliances are commonly prescribed to treat mild to moderate cases of sleep apnea.
 They are also used to treat snoring, chronic fatigue, and insomnia.
 They are also sometimes used to prevent teeth from grinding.

 Sleep appliances are oral appliances that are worn while sleeping.
-They are custom-designed by your dentist and work by holding your lower jaw forward.
+They are custom-designed by your Dentist in Fairbanks, AK and work by holding your lower jaw forward.
 This keeps the airway open, allowing you to breathe freely and get better sleep.

 Are sleep appliances effective?